Corfu – Fantastic Holidays in this Ionian Retreat

 From cultural sites to lively bars, there are so many things to do in Corfu that you’ll never run out of choice, and it’s best to plan ahead to make sure you don’t miss any of the must-see attractions.

 If you’re travelling with children, then on-your-doorstep entertainment probably sounds like a great idea.
-Aqualand Resort Corfu leads the way with its family friendly style accommodation.
-Built in the style of a village, it offers and all inclusive package which is perfect for families.
-And with free entrance every day to neighbouring Aqualand Corfu, boasting 15 water themed rides and plenty of pools, even your entertainment won’t be a hassle.
+Aqualand Resort Corfu leads the way with its family-friendly style accommodation.
+Built-in the style of a village, it offers an all-inclusive package which is perfect for families.
+And with free entrance every day to neighbouring Aqualand Corfu, boasting 15 water-themed rides and plenty of pools, even your entertainment won’t be a hassle.

 Transportation to Corfu/in Corfu

 Cheap flights to Corfu leave frequently from London and most major operators run holidays to this stunning island.
-With some of the low cost airlines also providing flights, there is plenty of opportunity to get great deals on your holidays to Corfu leaving you with a little extra spending money in your wallet.
+With some of the low-cost airlines also providing flights, there is plenty of opportunities to get great deals on your holidays to Corfu leaving you with a little extra spending money in your wallet.

 Flights from London to Corfu take less than three hours and leave from either Gatwick or Heathrow, so it’s time to check that Corfu weather forecast and start planning your trip.
 If you’d like a little help searching for the perfect flights, check out the search form at the bottom of this page.

 Accommodation in Corfu

 As with most tourist destinations, there are plenty of hotels in Corfu to choose from and every budget is catered for.

 The Corfu Sea Gardens is a typical apartment-style resort, built-in 2000.
 It offers the privacy of your own space and despite only being rated as a 3-star hotel by most travel operators it comes with the added convenience of services such as a laundry, a minimarket and a medical suite with a Doctor on-site daily.